kiberStender/fpJS/README.md

 fpJS
 ====

-An Scala-like lib for Javascript projects made in CoffeeScript
+An functional programming Scala-like lib for Javascript projects made in CoffeeScript